MusicNet: Compact Convolutional Neural Network for Real-time Background Music Detection: Conclusions

 \section{Conclusions}

 We present a model for real-time background music detection and compare it with 20 other state-of-the-art models.
-The proposed model is 10x smaller than the next smallest model in the study, and is 35\% faster than the fastest PANN classifier.
-The proposed model achieves the best true positive rate of 81.3\% at the 0.1\% false positive rate operating point.
+MusicNet is 10x smaller than the next smallest model in the study, and is 35\% faster than the fastest PANN classifier.
+MusicNet achieves the best TPR=81.3\% at a FPR=0.1\% operating point.
 Our model is portable to a wide range of client devices and incorporates Mel-spectrogram featurization as part of the model definition.

-To validate the model performance in our use case, we collect the representative test set of music clips from different instruments and genres with and without speech and background noises.
+To validate the model performance in our use case, we created a representative test set of music clips from different instruments and genres with and without speech and background noises.

-Future work can include optimizing the MusicNet model to achieve TPR $\ge$ 90\% at 0.1\% FPR while further reducing the inference time.
+Future work can include optimizing the MusicNet model to achieve TPR $\ge$ 95\% at FPR=0.1\% while further reducing the inference time.